rpep/pyuule/README.md

 ```
 w+CAIQICIhTm90dGluZ2hhbSxFbmdsYW5kLFVuaXRlZCBLaW5nZG9t
 ```
 can be used to direct searches to a specific location.
-The location must be drawn from Google's [list of canonical place names](https://developers.google.com/google-ads/api/data/geotargets").
+The "canonical location" name must be drawn from Google's [list of place names](https://developers.google.com/google-ads/api/data/geotargets).
 A search on Google can then be done with results drawn from the area around this location with a UULE query parameter added, for e.g. the following search is scoped to results near the location of Nottingham in the UK:
 [www.google.com/search?q=restaurants&uule=w+CAIQICIhTm90dGluZ2hhbSxFbmdsYW5kLFVuaXRlZCBLaW5nZG9t](http://www.google.com/search?q=restaurants&uule=w+CAIQICIhTm90dGluZ2hhbSxFbmdsYW5kLFVuaXRlZCBLaW5nZG9t)

 The second type of UULE is often attached to cookies from Google, for e.g.: